Learning to Segment Liquids in Real-world Images: Conclusion

 \section{Conclusion}

-In this work, we aim to address the challenging problem of segmenting liquids in real-world images.
-We present \ds{}, the first large-scale dataset for general liquid segmentation, containing 5,000 manually annotated images across 14 distinct liquid classes.
-Unlike previous datasets limited to single liquid types or synthetic data, \ds{} captures the diverse appearances, shapes, and optical properties of liquids encountered in daily life, from transparent and reflective surfaces to various colors and containers.
-To tackle the unique challenges posed by liquid segmentation, we proposed \dm{}, a novel dual-branch architecture that leverages boundary information through cross-attention mechanisms.
-By allowing the mask branch to attend to features from a dedicated boundary branch, our method effectively handles the ambiguities created by transparency and reflection at liquid edges.
-Extensive experiments demonstrate that \dm{} outperforms state-of-the-art semantic segmentation methods on the \ds{} test set, establishing a strong baseline for this task that we show remains largely unsolved.
-We believe that \ds{} and \dm{} will facilitate future research in liquid segmentation and enable practical applications in robotics, where the ability to detect and avoid liquids is crucial for safe navigation and manipulation. {
+In this work, we introduced LQDS, the first dataset for general liquid segmentation, and LQDM, a dual-branch architecture to enhance mask predictions with boundary features.
+Experiments show that LQDM outperforms state-of-the-art methods on the testing set of LQDS, establishing a strong baseline for the liquid segmentation task which remains largely unsolved.
+Future work should expand the scale of LQDS, improve representation of rare liquid classes, and further investigate deployment efficiency of models on robotic hardware.
+We believe that LQDS and LQDM will facilitate future research in liquid segmentation and enable practical applications in robotics, where the ability to detect and avoid liquids is crucial for safe navigation and manipulation.